djreiss/lsst-dipole/REPORT.md

 Unsurprisingly, including the original data serves to significantly constrain the fit and reduce the degeneracy.

-I believe that this is a possible way forward in the dipole characterization task for `ip_diffim`.
+I believe that this is a possible way forward in the dipole characterization task in `dipoleMeasurement`.
 The primary drawback is if the source falls on a bright background or a background with a steep gradient - which is what we do the `imDiff` for anyway.
 This will also require passing the two pre-subtraction planes (and their variance planes) to the dipole characterization task.

 *Recommendation:* Test the dipole fitting including using the additional (pre-subtraction) data planes, including simulating bright and steep-gradient backgrounds.
 Investigate the tolerance of very low weighting (5 to 10%) on the pre-subtraction planes in order to ensure that we are "mostly" fitting on the imDiff plane.